I truly believe in that making a meaningful contribution is essential to the making of a true leader.

 And it hasn’t changed.
 (Although I’ve replaced debating with podcasting and newspapers with books.)

 While I mentor in public speaking, public relations, media interviews, and everyday communications, I’m also about the long game – seeing how I can use these skills to add value to organisations that I believe in.
-I’m currently an active Board member for Women for Election Australia, as well as the Central Coast Sports College.
+I’m currently an active Board member for Women for Election Australia.
+I also sat on the board of the Central Coast Sports College as a non executive director from Feb 2018 - June 2019.

 I believe in fostering leadership.
 Women for Election Australia is a not-for-profit organisation that’s issue-neutral while supporting women to develop skills to influence the way politics is done in Australia.